Connect with a certified trainer for free

 Symptoms

-Athletes who sustain MCL tears complain of pain on the inside of their knee.
-Usually, the knee does not swell with an MCL tear, but you may experience other symptoms such as:
+Athletes who sustain medial collateral ligament (MCL) tears complain of medial knee pain, or pain on the inside of their knee.
+Usually, the knee does not swell with an MCL sprain, but you may experience other symptoms such as:

 • Pain on the inside of the knee with cutting movements